Sungonogi/kalah/README.md

 ![alt text](assets/image-1.png)

+## Documentation

+For a detailed documentation on my design choices and the architecture of this repository you can check out the [DOCUMENTATION](DOCUMENTATION).

 ## Credits

 This website is a personal project, and while it does not require any licensing, I want to acknowledge some of the tools and resources that helped me make it possible.
 See on the [website](https://sungonogi.github.io/kalah/credits).